Home – Florida Probate – How to Remove a Deceased Person

 1. A certified copy of the deceased property owner’s Death Certificate.
 You can get this from the Florida Office of Vital Statistics.
 When requesting a Death Certificate, be sure to tell them that the cause of death cannot show on the certificate.

-2. Tax forms from the State of Florida Department of Revenue (DOR).
-Some forms you may need are a DR-219 and a DR-312, which is called an Affidavit of No Florida Estate Tax Due.
+2. Tax form(s) from the State of Florida Department of Revenue (DOR).
+One form you will need is a DR-312, which is called an Affidavit of No Florida Estate Tax Due.
 You can view and download these forms at the Florida Department of Revenue website.

 3. If a married couple owns the property and one spouse is deceased, an Affidavit of Continuous Marriage is required.
 This Affidavit should specify the date of marriage and include the property’s legal description, which the couple jointly owned until the death of one spouse, as well as other pertinent information to clear title, like was the decedent survived by minor children.
 Generally speaking, this affidavit is not available in a form document because there are a variety of clauses that can and should be added to the document to remove any clouds on the title.
 Furthermore, a qualified professional should draft an Affidavit to make sure the Affidavit is signed by the appropriate party and in the presence of a notary.
 This document is signed under penalties of perjury, so be careful of the content that is included in the Affidavit.